How do I volunteer for Dragon Con Gaming? How can I run my own games as a scheduled event?

 Where do I get my Dragon Con badge?

-Your Dragon Con badge is available at Convention Registration, which is in the Sheraton Atlanta Hotel.
+Your Dragon Con badge is available at Convention Registration.

 If my event is sold out, is there a waiting list?